matthewtownson/Python_KD4014/_episodes/13-NumpySlice.md

 - "Index a two-dimensional NumPy array."
 - "Select columns from a two-dimensional NumPy array."
 keypoints:
-- "To select single values from an array we need to provide an index for each axis"
-- "To select a column we can use a slice to select all rows"
-- "Use `array[x, y]` to select a single element from a 2D array."
-- "Array indices start at 0, not 1."
 - "All the indexing and slicing that we've used on lists and strings also works on arrays."
-- "Use `low:high` to specify a `slice` that includes indices from `low` to `high-1`."
+- "Use `array[x, y]` to select a single element from a 2D array"
-- "Use `numpy.mean(array)`, `numpy.max(array)`, and `numpy.min(array)` to calculate simple statistics."
+- "Use `data[:,x]` to select a column"
-- "Use `numpy.mean(array, axis=0)` or `numpy.mean(array, axis=1)` to calculate statistics across the specified axis."
 ---

+## All the indexing and slicing that we've used on lists and strings also works on arrays.

 In an earlier tutorial we have seen how to slice and index a one-dimensional Python list.
 Selecting data from our a multi-dimensional NumPy array is similar, but now we must provide indices or slices for each axis.

-## To select single values from an array we need to provide an index for each axis
+## Use `array[x, y]` to select a single element from a 2D array

-To select data from our two dimensional array we must provide two indices or slices: one which selects rows, and one which selects columns.
+To select a single element from our two dimensional array we must provide two indices: one which selects the row, and one which selects the column.

 For example, to select single values in the array: